paper-moon-apllo/pleethai/docs/en/howtouse_search.md

 ![Word Detail Page](https://docs.google.com/drawings/d/e/2PACX-1vQxK-b3n0Gbdo5e7uIXLGmCN3dkuD_80JCxCL0JuZUrPl0M0ciZ37YHmgWMyz0mDaM-g3g96VG_ZFTX/pub?w=791&h=345)

 1. Tag
-   - When you click on one of tags, a search will be performed with the clicked tag
+   - Choose one of displayed tags to search with the tag
 2. The sentences using this word
-    - When you click on one of sentences, the "Sentence Detail Page" of the clicked sentence will be shown
+   - Choose one of displayed sentences to show the "Sentence Detail Page"

 ### Sentence Detail Page
 ![Sentence Detail Page](https://docs.google.com/drawings/d/e/2PACX-1vTA7CrzOykfQzC9DvwLDZDPGp2U_HLB0hvGOxKxNZB-E6FLkO_G4tA1Jem0E9mL4KasamtWB0b88r8_/pub?w=791&h=345)

 1. Tag
-    - When you click on one of tags, a search will be performed with the clicked tag
+   - Choose one of displayed tags to search with the tag
 2. The words contained in this sentence
-   - When you click on one of words, the "Word Detail Page" of the clicked word will be shown
+   - Choose one of displayed words to show the "Word Detail Page"